Salah al-Din al-Bitar: Second term: 1964

 Bitar was reappointed prime minister in the aftermath of the 1964 Hama riot but despite this, the power balance between the Aflaqite old guard and the Military Committee–Regionalist alliance remained unchanged.
 According to John Devlin, Hafiz's resigned as prime minister because the Military Committee believed that "its people would be better out of the public eye for a while", which Devlin said is the reason Bitar's cabinet did not contain any prominent Military Committee loyalists or Regionalists.
 The majority of cabinet members were old guard Aflaqites, including party ideologue Abdallah Abd al-Daim as information minister and Fahmi Ashuri as interior minister.

 On 24 April, a provisional constitution for Syria was introduced.
 It stated that principal executive power was to be given to the newly established Presidential Council.
 The make-up of the Presidential Council was to be decided by the National Revolutionary Council (NRC), which Devlin said, "was but another name for the NCRC".
 While the NRC was in theory the chief executive and legislative body of the state, the NRC relegated much of its powers to the Presidential Council.
 In May 1964, the Presidential Council comprised Hafiz as chairman, Umram as Deputy Chairman, Bitar, Nureddin al-Atassi and Mansur al-Atrash.
-The composition of the Presidential Council showed the power balance between the three major factions more accurately then did Bitar's cabinet.
+The composition of the Presidential Council showed the power balance between the three major factions more accurately than did Bitar's cabinet.
 Hafiz, Umran and Nureddin al-Atassi were Military Committee–Regionalist loyalists while Bitar and Atrash were Aflaqite old guards.
 Bitar was the only member of the Presidential Council who was not a member of either the National Command or the Syrian Regional Command.